aaditaggarwal26/StandardCyborgSDK/StandardCyborgFusionTests/README.md

-# StandardCyborgFusionTests
+# RHLwoundcareTests

-Implements unit tests for the framework `StandardCyborgFusion`.
+Implements unit tests for the framework `RHLwoundcare`.

-To run the tests, open the xcode project, select the target `StandardCyborgFusionTest` and press `cmd-u`.
+To run the tests, open the xcode project, select the target `RHLwoundcareTest` and press `cmd-u`.